 For example, you could end up going in such a new direction that you don’t have a name for the kind of work you feel called to do.
 You might not know if that career even exists.
 Meaning, it’s one of those “you don’t know what you don’t know” scenarios.

-It might feel awkward and backwards at first, but instead of taking in information from the outside, you’ll be seeking information on the outside that matches what you already know on the inside.
+It might feel awkward and backward at first, but instead of taking in information from the outside, you’ll be seeking information on the outside that matches what you already know on the inside.

 3) Goals lists for self-awareness